tk-notes/fp-in-javascript-article-source-code/README.md

 console.log(filterArray(3, [10, 9, 8, 2, 7, 5, 1, 3, 0])); // (3) [2, 1, 0]
 ```

-We say exactly what our function needs to do — iterate over the collection, compare the collection current item with x, and push this element to the resultArray if it pass the condition.
+We say exactly what our function needs to do — iterate over the collection, compare the collection current item with `x`, and push this element to the `resultArray` if it pass the condition.

-Declarative approach
+**Declarative approach**

-But we want a more declarative way to solve this problem, and using the filter higher order function as well.
+But we want a more declarative way to solve this problem, and using the `filter` higher order function as well.

 A declarative Javascript solution would be something like this: